-- 6.6.3 Late Submission, Non-Submission and Non-Attendance without valid circumstances all carry fixed penalties which are outlined in 6A Standard Assessment Regulations.
+- 6.6.2 Late Submission, Non-Submission and Non-Attendance without valid circumstances all carry fixed penalties which are outlined in 6A Standard Assessment Regulations.
 The relevant penalty is always applied directly to the individual piece of assessment regardless of the unit structure.
-Therefore, an assessment penalty may be attached to a formal element mark which shows on the Board Report or it could relate to a sub-element mark which contributes towards a formal element mark but does not appear on the Board Report. - 6.6.4 There are three possible outcomes for the submission of coursework: - 1.
-Submission - The work is submitted on time by the submission deadline; - 2.
-Late Submission - Written coursework/artefact is submitted within 72 hours of the submission deadline (first submission/submission as if for the first time only); - 3.
-Non-Submission - The work is submitted after 72 hours of the submission deadline, is not submitted at all, or does not meet the description in point 2. above. - Failure to complete other types of coursework which require attendance on a given date such as an in-class test or a presentation will be treated as a non-submission. - The Programme Team determines what constitutes an artefact. - 6.6.5 There are two possible outcomes for the sitting of an exam: - 1.
-Attendance The examination is sat at the agreed time on the agreed date; - Non Attendance The examination is not sat. - 6.6.6 Submission of coursework/Attendance at an examination will result in the actual mark being recorded for the assessment.
-In the case of Late Submission, Non-Submission and Non-Attendance the following assessment penalties apply: - 1.
-Late Submission penalty - the work is awarded a maximum mark of 40% (UG) / 50% (PG) / Pass (for pass/fail assessments, UG and PG); - 2.
-Non-Submission/Non-Attendance penalty - the work is awarded a mark of zero (0%) The Late Submission mark is not confirmed until it has been accepted by the Assessment Board - 6.6.7 It should be noted that although a fixed assessment penalty is applied to all Late and Non-Submissions (regardless of whether the piece of work is a formal assessment element or an informal sub-element of assessment), when students' results are input into the student record system the effect the Late or Non-Submission will have on the overall assessment outcomes will vary (depending on whether they relate to formal assessment elements or informal sub-elements of assessment).
-The processes for Board consideration of Late and Non-Submissions are outlined in Sections 6.6.8 and 6.6.9 respectively.
+Therefore, an assessment penalty may be attached to a formal element mark which shows on the Board Report or it could relate to a sub-element mark which contributes towards a formal element mark but does not appear on the Board Report. - 6.6.3 There are three possible outcomes for the submission of coursework: - 1.
+Submission - The work is submitted on time by the submission deadline; - Late Submission\ Written coursework/artefact\\ is submitted within 72 hours of the submission deadline (first submission/submission as if for the first time only); - 3.
+Non-Submission - The work is submitted after 72 hours of the submission deadline, is not submitted at all, or does not meet the description in point 2. above. - \Failure to complete other types of coursework which require attendance on a given date such as an in-class test or a presentation will be treated as a non-submission. - \\ The Programme Team determines what constitutes an artefact. - 6.6.4 There are two possible outcomes for the sitting of an exam: - 1.
+Attendance The examination is sat at the agreed time on the agreed date; - 2.
+Non Attendance The examination is not sat. - 6.6.5 In the case of Late Submission, Non-Submission and Non-Attendance the following assessment penalties apply: - Late Submission penalty\ the work is awarded a maximum mark of 40% (UG) / 50% (PG) / Pass (for pass/fail assessments, UG and PG); - 2.
+Non-Submission/Non-Attendance penalty the work is awarded a mark of zero (0%) - 6.6.6 The Late submission rule applies to the first attempt in repeat mode or any subsequent attempt taken as a first attempt in repeat mode due to mitigation. - 6.6.7 The Late Submission rule only applies to the submission of written coursework/artefacts and does not apply to other types of coursework which require attendance on a given date such as an in-class test or a presentation.
+If these are not completed on time, they will be treated as a Non-Submission and awarded a mark of zero (0%).
+It also does not apply to reassessments that are submitted late.